munnep/terraform-random-petname/README.md

-# terraform-random-petname
+# Module to use

-random petname for use in a private module
+Generates a private name for you pet